pkarjala/foundryvtt-rpi-install/README.md

-# Foundry VTT Rasberry Pi Install Script
+# Foundry VTT Dedicated Server Rasberry Pi Install Script

-This script sets up the FoundryVTT software [https://foundryvtt.com/](https://foundryvtt.com/) to run as a service on a Raspberry Pi running the Raspberry Pi operating system.
+This script sets up the FoundryVTT Dedicated Server software [https://foundryvtt.com/](https://foundryvtt.com/) to run as a service on a Raspberry Pi running the Raspberry Pi operating system.

 It has been tested on a Raspberry Pi 4 with 8 GB of RAM running the Raspberry Pi 'Bullseye' release.